aboutcode-org/scancode-toolkit/src/licensedcode/README.rst

     words are considered less discriminant: this speeds up the sequence alignment significantly.
 The number of multiple local sequence alignments that are required in this step is also made much smaller by the pre-matching done using sets.

 - finally all the collected matches are merged, refined and filtered to yield the final results.
 The merging considers the ressemblance, containment and overlap between scanned texts and the matched texts and several secondary factors.
   Filtering is based on the density and length of matches as well as the number of good or frequent tokens matched.
-  Last, each match receives a score which is the based on the length of the rule text and how of this rule text was matched.
-Optionally we can also collect the exact matched texts and which part was not match for each match.
+  Last, each match receives a score which base on the length of the rule text and how of this rule text was matched.
+Optionally we can also collect the exact matched texts and identify which portions were not matched for each instance.

 Comparison with other tools approaches